Jakob-Long/TrinityOS/README.md

 # TrinityOS
 TrinityOS is a free and open source hobbyist OS I have been working on since Febuary 2021.

+# Developer's Note
+Visit the "Working ISO's" directory for all working ISO's

 # V.0422 Update
 The V.0422 Update (aka the April 2022 update) introduces a few new beta features.
 TFS (Temporary File System), is a simple version of a RAM file system (more functionality coming soon.)
 There is also the introduction of the new Quick Menu.
 The Module Subsystem has also been redesigned to be more functional.